The 1938 Walking Liberty half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 The 1938 D half dollar is more rare and more valuable.
 This coin is worth around $50 in good condition.
 In very fine condition the value is around $100 and in extremely fine condition the value is around $160.
 In uncirculated condition the price is around $475 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $650.

 Proof coins with no mint mark are available and they are each valued at around $675 in PR 65 condition.
 There were only 8,152 proof coins minted.

 Good- The rims of the coin are defined.
-The motto "IN GOD WE TRUST" on the front of the coin is readable.
+The motto "IN GOD WE TRUST" is readable.

 Very fine- The lines on Lady Liberty's skirt look sharp.
 There is a small amount of wear on Lady Liberty's right arm and breast.

 Extremely fine- Almost all of Lady Liberty's gown lines are visible.